If you’re not sure how to compress a PDF so that you can share and store it more easily, then you’ve come to the right place.

 By far, the most popular way of compressing a PDF document is uploading it to an online tool of choice and hitting “Compress”.
 Yes, this does actually work pretty good.
 Well, in most cases.

-Before we recommend the best tools for online PDF compression, you should note that, when it comes to file and document security, nothing does a better job than a desktop tool that can process everything locally, without uploading your file to an external server.
+You should note that, when it comes to file and document security, nothing does a better job than a desktop tool that can process everything locally, without uploading your file to an external server.

 These tools do a pretty good job at converting smaller documents and, depending on the type of your PDF, you can even get more than 30% compression.